snowplow/snowplow-golang-analytics-sdk/README.md

 ```

 GetContextValue gets a value from a parsed event's contexts using it's path (`contexts_example_1.example[0]`)

-### Note
-Version 0.2.1 should be used instead of version 0.2.0.

 ## Copyright and license

 Snowplow Golang Analytics SDK is copyright 2021 Snowplow Analytics Ltd.